How to Change SVG Color – C# Examples with Aspose.SVG

 Change SVG Color

 Aspose.SVG API allows you to change color of various SVG elements in an SVG document.
-First, you would load an existing SVG document and then, you can change color of required SVG element:
+First, you would load an existing SVG document and then, you can change color of required element:

 1. Use one of the SVGDocument() constructors of the SVGDocument class to load an existing SVG document.